-• More research into the welfare implications of certain diets in honeybee
+• More research into the welfare implications of certain diets in honeybee farming is required.

 10. Silkworms (Bombyx mori)

 The silkworm (Bombyx mori) was added to the list of authorised insect species for use as protein in aquaculture feed in 2021.4